Generalized Anxiety Disorder: When Worry Gets Out of Control

 - Tremble or twitch

-- Sweat a lot, feel light-headed or out of breath
+- Sweat a lot, feel lightheaded, or feel out of breath

-- Have to go to the bathroom a lot
+- Have to go to the bathroom frequently

 Children and teens with GAD often worry excessively about:

-- Their performance, such as in school or in sports
+- Their performance in activities such as school or sports

 - Catastrophes, such as earthquakes or war

 - The health of others, such as family members

 Adults with GAD are often highly nervous about everyday circumstances, such as:

 - The health and well-being of their children or other family members